Updated June 25, 2024

 If you approve of the new amount, you can pay the lump sum to your creditors with the deposits you've been putting in your account.
 That way, you can settle your debt with the creditor at a lower amount than what you originally owe.

 You must INTENTIONALLY miss your debt payments BEFORE National Debt Relief can start negotiating with your creditors.
-This way, your creditors are more likely to agree to give you a lower amount to pay off instead of not getting anything back.
+This way, your creditors are more likely to reduce your debt instead of not getting anything back.

 You only need to approve payments for National Debt Relief's fees once you are satisfied with the reduced amount.
 National Debt Relief gets results or you don't pay at all.